When was your product first developed?

 How many years has the product been sold to companies?

 What is the difference between your public license and a license agreement?

 A key difference between the Public License and our Pro License Agreement is that you get access to additional support and configuration options, as well as the right to customize functionality to your needs without having to publicly disclose your changes.
 We are also working to optimize the standard configuration, feature set, and scalability of PhotoPrism® Pro to meet the needs of professional users.

 How many organisations are using your product?

-PhotoPrism currently has about 20,000 active installations, growing daily.
+There are currently more than 40,000 active installations, growing daily.
 Because we respect the privacy of our users, we do not have detailed information about whether these are run by individuals, businesses, or other organizations.
-By comparison, Canto, the leading commercial asset management solution, has about 2,500 customers, according to their website.
+PhotoPrism® Pro, our version for professional users, is currently used by a number of news agencies, NGOs as well as governments.

 How many clients have stopped using the product?